Call me back, please

 Depending on severity, these problems can slightly or significantly decrease the market value of your property.
 Issues like Japanese knotweed will require specialist treatment over several years, which are costly but a necessary fix.
 These issues can make a house unsellable.

-• Highlight the property’s potential and best features.
+5. Highlight the property’s potential and any positive features

 Essential Repairs That Add Value To Your Home